 Between our tests in this way, the games behaved very well, with no frame drops and it was as if the game was fully installed on the notebook or cell phone.
 The only problem was really the local internet.
 When there were variations or the game crashed or the image had some defects.
 But again, this was our problem and not Xbox's.

-In addition to cloud games, you can also play titles aimed at PC, which are also quality and famous.
+In addition to cloud games, you can also play PC-oriented titles, which are also quality and famous.
 It is worth remembering that the vast majority of titles that arrive for Xbox are also released for PC.
 Installing games also follows the same pattern as any game.
-It must be downloaded and then it will install automatically.
+It must be downloaded and then it installs automatically.
 The only issue – again – is your connection.

 Analyzing as a player who doesn't spend hours and hours with just one title, yes, it's worth it!
 For casual gamers who often don't know what they're looking for, it's an excellent choice.
 Just being able to open the catalog and being able to choose from an RPG to a fighting game or just a horror without commitment and/or having to be forced to play with other players, is great!